bicepjai/bicepjai.github.io/_posts/2016-02-16-machine-learning-rig.md

 categories: machine-learning
 ---

+I decided to do research on machine-learning myself, but beside many options having a rig yourself saves time, money and has perks if you are into video games.
 After completing some Machine Learning Courses (look into my time-line), I decided to build a rig myself to test out the learned algorithms and also work on some more interesting dataset.
 I am sure everyone who goes through this task of building a rig for Machine Learning would have come across the following blog posts

   1. Roelof Pieters [Building a Deep Learning (Dream) Machine](http://graphific.github.io/posts/building-a-deep-learning-dream-machine/)
   2. Tim Dettmers [How To Build and Use a Multi GPU System for Deep Learning](http://timdettmers.com/2014/09/21/how-to-build-and-use-a-multi-gpu-system-for-deep-learning/).